-Victoria Steffensen (BFA ’20) always had a goal of starting her own business and working for herself.
+Victoria Steffensen (BFA - New Media ’20) always had a goal of starting her own business and working for herself.
 Through completing her degree in new media, graduating from the University of Lethbridge and settling down in rural Alberta, she has accomplished this dream and more.

 Victoria is the owner of Brindle Dixie Designs, where she focuses on designing apparel, photography and graphics with logos and vinyl work.
 Starting small, she created designs and graphics for friends and family in her community of Coutts.
 Eventually, word spread about her skills and talent, prompting Victoria to formally start her business in 2021.

 “I felt like there was a lot of downtime through COVID and all I could think about was how much I could have been doing to build my own brand and my own business.
 Living in a strong agricultural-based community, there's not a whole lot of individuals that are involved in new media or have design-based backgrounds.
 So, I think it has really fascinated a lot of people here and it sparked a lot of smaller jobs,” Victoria says, adding that the smaller jobs eventually led her to bigger ones.